Volunteers clean headstones in historic area of Prairie Grove Cemetery

 PRAIRIE GROVE, Ark.
-(KNWA) — Over a dozen volunteers spent the day at the Prairie Grove Cemetery polishing up old headstones, some belonging to veterans and some to local historical figures.
+(KFTA) — Over a dozen volunteers spent the day at the Prairie Grove Cemetery polishing up old headstones, some belonging to veterans and some to local historical figures.

 “If we don’t do it who will,” for Marvin Rice, an airforce veteran, born and raised in Prairie Grove, he said this is his way to give back to the place he calls home.
 “I’m getting to an age where history is more important than it ever was.”